-By the 1990s the Angels wanted a baseball only stadium, no longer wanting a multiple sport stadium or venue extensively used as an entertainment center.
-The team was open to renovating or reconfiguring the stadium.
-Without a renovated Anaheim Stadium, the Angels discussed possibly moving to another location in Southern California such as Long Beach.
+Like most other teams in the 1990s the Angels wanted a baseball only facility, no longer wanting a multiple sport stadium or venue extensively used as an entertainment center.
+They were open to renovating the stadium or moving to another location in Southern California.
 In January 1994 the stadium suffered $4 million in damage from the Northridge earthquake.
 The 17.5 ton Sony Jumbotron broke from the top of the stadium roof in left field crashing into the upper deck and destroying 800 seats.
-After the 1994 NFL season, the Rams moved to St. Louis, leaving Anaheim Stadium with one tenant, thus allowing the Angels to reconfigure the stadium back to baseball only.
-The Disney Corporation bought the Angels in 1996, agreeing to pay for 70% of the $100 million renovation project.
-In 1996 renovations began with the removal of all the outfield seats with construction continuing throughout the 1996 and 1997 seasons.
-Parts of the stadium remained closed during the 1997 season decreasing the capacity to 33,000 as seats behind homeplate and the entire club level were closed.
+Following the 1994 NFL season, the Rams moved to St. Louis, leaving Anaheim Stadium with one tenant, thus allowing the Angels to reconfigure the stadium back to a baseball only facility.